clbustos/statsample/README.txt

     * Statsample::Factor::Varimax
     * Statsample::Factor::Equimax
     * Statsample::Factor::Quartimax
+  * Classes for calculation of factors to retain
     * Statsample::Factor::ParallelAnalysis performs Horn's 'parallel analysis' to a principal components analysis to adjust for sample bias in the retention of components.
+    * Statsample::Factor::MAP performs Velicer's Minimum Average Partial (MAP) test, which retain components as long as the variance in the correlation matrix represents systematic variance.
 * Dominance Analysis.
 Based on Budescu and Azen papers, dominance analysis is a method to analyze the relative importance of one predictor relative to another on multiple regression
   * Statsample::DominanceAnalysis class can report dominance analysis for a sample, using uni or multivariate dependent variables
   * Statsample::DominanceAnalysis::Bootstrap can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].